-Instructor: Associate Professor I. Papageorgiou, Department of Statistics
+Instructor: Associate Professor I. Papageorgiou, Department of Statistics and St. Vakeroudis, Assistant Professor, Department of Statistics

 Desired Learning Outcomes: After completing the course the students ideally should be able to: Implement the standard methods to derive estimates for unknown parameters of a population with a known distribution.
 Evaluate and compare estimates with respect to standard criteria.
 Construct confidence intervals for the unknown parameters.
 Construct statistical tests for hypothesis testing about unknown parameters.